-Visual components are essential to an effective social media campaign- content with relevant images get 94% more views than those without.
-Consider adding creators who design eye-catching graphics, know how to frame up a photo or produce an interesting video.
+Visual components are essential to an effective social media campaign.
+Content with relevant images gets 94% more views than those without.
+Consider adding creators who design eye-catching graphics, know how to frame up a photo, or produce an interesting video.

 Without a strong visual component, your audience will scroll right by you.